dhrithikiran26/IT-Management-System/README.md

 - **Monitoring**: Hardware health, network usage, and backup status
 - **Role-Based Access Control**: Admin, IT Staff, and Employee roles
 - **User Provisioning**: Admins can create new users and assign IT Staff or Employee roles
+- **Employee Asset Visibility**: Admins can inspect assets assigned to any employee
 - **Authentication**: Login with MFA support for Admin users
 - **Analytics**: Asset distribution by department
 - **Integration Status**: External service monitoring